IsaacIsrael/rails-api-insurance/README.md

 - vehicle as hash object or null
 - vehicle year as an integer equal or greater than 0.

-Obs: *If you pass vehicle or house as any object diferent than array or hash it will be disconsider the field*
+Obs: *If you pass vehicle or house as any object diferent than array or hash it will consider the field as null*

 The API will respond with the insurance plans for this profile  with the status 200, in the following JSON format: